Here are some sample sentences from works I've edited:

 - He grasped the sword, trying to keep the point from wavering.
 It didn't work.

 Remember that specifying that a character performed an action "with" something is fine if it wasn't clear how the action was performed.
 For instance:

 He sliced the steak with a worn shark-tooth knife.

-This is a fine way to describe the knife.
+This is a perfectly acceptable way to describe the knife.
 It's not redundant because there is more than one tool for slicing steak, so it's natural to explain what the character is using to slice.